 which after taking logarithm

 where $\kappa$ is the proportional constant in the relation (\ref{eq:dimensional_relation_final_for_plotting}).
 The log-log diagram is shown in Fig.\ref{fig:L_hR2}.

 There seems to be a trend of a linear relation in the ``main'' part of the diagram.
-The slope of the line is about $\frac{3}{2}$, quite close to the $1+\frac{1}{2.5\pm0.3}$ derived theoretically.
-Two points seems to lie outside of the ``main'' part, i.e one at the lower left corner for the dwarf galaxy m81dwb, another one for NGC4236 at the left of the upper right group.
+The slope of the line is about $\frac{3}{2}$, quite close to the $1+\frac{1}{2.5\pm0.3}$, which was derived theoretically.
+Two points seems to lie outside of the ``main'' part, i.e one at the lower left corner for the dwarf galaxy m81dwb, and another one for NGC4236 at the left of the upper right group.
 In terms of galaxy type these two galaxies are ``exotic'' among the 22, and thus perhaps their $\ln\kappa$ deviated more from those in the ``main'' part.
-Actually in terms of morphology type, NGC4236 is SBdm, which is the most irregular one among the regular types, while m81dwb is the only dwarf galaxy among the 22 galaxies \cite{NED}, all others are more or less regular galaxies.
+Actually in terms of morphology type, NGC4236 is SBdm, which is the most irregular among the regular types, while m81dwb is the only dwarf galaxy among the 22 galaxies from the NED data base~\citep{NED, Mazzarella:2001wm}.
+All others are more or less regular galaxies.
 Presumably these two lie on another line for irregular galaxies which is parallel to the line passing the rest.
-It is possible that there are series of parallel lines for different types of galaxies.
-However, statistical error from the small size of this data set makes above arguments weak.
-Analysis of this kind for a larger number and more types of galaxies could make the situation clearer.
-But this exercise is beyond the scope of the current project.
+It is possible that there are a series of parallel lines for different types of galaxies.
+However, statistical error from the small size of this data set makes the above arguments weak.
+Using analysis of this kind for a larger number and for more types of galaxies could make the situation clearer; but this exercise is beyond the scope of the current project.